-- A. the student is responsible to notify an instructor whose classes will be missed.
-No absences shall be considered authorized unless the student notifies the instructor prior to the trip or activity and makes suitable arrangements for making up appropriate work.
-Such arrangements may include an additional assignment in lieu of class attendance. - B. Students are responsible for all class work and assignments missed due to an authorized class absence. - C. A student who would prefer not to miss a class due to participation in an approved field trip or co-curricular activity may consult with both the instructor for that class and the person planning the field trip or co-curricular activity.
-These two persons shall then confer and arrive at a mutually agreeable solution that will satisfy and not penalize the student.
+- A. The student is responsible to notify an instructor whose classes will be missed.
+Absences may not be considered authorized unless the student notifies the instructor prior to the trip or activity and makes suitable arrangements for making up appropriate work.
+Arrangements may include an additional assignment in lieu of class attendance. - B. Students are responsible for all class work and assignments missed due to an authorized class absence. - C. A student who would prefer not to miss a class due to participation in an approved field trip or co-curricular activity may consult with both the instructor for that class and the person planning the field trip or co-curricular activity.
+These two persons will then confer and arrive at a mutually agreeable solution that will not penalize the student.